nim-lang/Nim/doc/manual.rst

   type
     Person = tuple   # type representing a person
       name: string   # a person consists of a name
-      age: natural   # and an age
+      age: Natural   # and an age

 Objects provide many features that tuples do not.
-Object provide inheritance and information hiding.
-Objects have access to their type during at runtime, so that the ``of`` operator can be used to determine the object's type.
+Object provide inheritance and the ability to hide fields from other modules.
+Objects with inheritance enabled have information about their type at runtime, so that the ``of`` operator can be used to determine the object's type.
 The ``of`` operator is similar to the ``instanceof`` operator in Java.

 .. code-block:: nim